Is the iPhone 15 Pro screen sharp? PPI and sub-pixel density guide

 Verdict

 461 PPI is wildly past perceptible density for a phone.
-It matters for VR near-eye optics and for colour-grading reference, but day-to-day it's the number that lets Apple render text and icons without anti-aliasing artefacts of any kind.
+It matters for VR near-eye optics and for color-grading reference, but day-to-day it's the number that lets Apple render text and icons without anti-aliasing artifacts of any kind.

 Frequently asked questions